Bleecker Street (company): 2015–2019

-2021-2022
+2021–2022

 In 2021, Bleecker Street partnered with Neon to launch the joint home entertainment distribution company DECAL.
 DECAL is a standalone full-service operation that handles distribution deals on the home entertainment rights to both NEON and Bleecker Street's curated slate of features.
 The first film to be distributed through DECAL in Winter 2021 was Bleecker Street's film Supernova.In February 2022 it was announced that Showtime Networks and Bleecker Street had struck an exclusive three-year output deal for the distributor's movies.
 It replaces Bleecker Street's previous output agreement with Hulu.
 Under the agreement, effective March, Showtime will carry Bleecker Street movies on air, on demand and via its streaming services within five months of their initial release.
 The agreement spans up to 12 films per year, all of which will be released theatrically by Bleecker Street.

 Bleecker Street announced their first exclusive short Look at me to be launched on Bleecker Street's app in early 2023, joining a collection of shorts by filmmaking partners including Joe Penna (Arctic), Riley Stearns (The Art of Self-Defense), Gavin Hood (Eye in the Sky), and Alex Huston-Fischer (Save Yourselves!).

 It was announced on September 9, 2022, that Bleecker Street has signed an exclusive output deal with Canadian distributor LevelFilm.
 LevelFilm will handle the Canadian distribution to Bleecker Street's films where they control the North American or worldwide rights.
-The first movie that will be released under the new joint venture is Catherine Hardwicke's action comedy Mafia Mamma, which stars Toni Collette and Monica Belucci and is set for a nationwide release in 2023.
+The first movie that will be released under the new joint venture is Catherine Hardwicke's action comedy Mafia Mamma, which stars Toni Collette and Monica Bellucci and is set for a nationwide release in 2023.

-On October 27, 2022, Bleecker Street announced that they are teaming up with Showtime to release a feature-length documentary 2nd Chance from Oscar nominated filmmaker Ramin Bahrani.
+On October 27, 2022, Bleecker Street announced that they would team up with Showtime to release a feature-length documentary 2nd Chance from Oscar nominated filmmaker Ramin Bahrani.
 Bahrani's debut is an exploration of the life and legacy of Richard Davis, the inventor of the modern-day bulletproof vest who shot himself 192 times to prove his product worked.
-The film will open in New York and Los Angeles on Friday, December 2, expanding to additional cities December 9.
-Showtime will then premiere the film on air, on streaming and on demand for all Showtime subscribers next Spring.
+The film opened in New York and Los Angeles on Friday, December 2, expanding to additional cities December 9.
+Showtime then premiered the film on air, on streaming and on demand for all Showtime subscribers in spring 2023.

+2023

+In September 2023, the company announced a joint acquisition deal with Elysian Film Group and Anonymous Content to acquire British and Irish distribution rights to Hayao Miyazaki's The Boy and the Heron from sales agent Goodfellas.
+This acquisition marked the first UK and Irish acquisition from the company, as well as their first animated acquisition.